 GREENHOUSE SOY COMPANY

-We hope the following information will help you to better enjoy your soy candles safely and will answer some questions you might have on our products.
+We hope the information below will help you to better enjoy your soy candles safely and will answer some questions you might have on our products.

-"Tunneling" is when a candle burns down the middle of the jar, leaving lots of wax stuck to the side of the jar.
+'Tunneling' is when a candle burns down the middle of a jar, leaving large amounts of wax stuck to the sides.
 Many candles tunnel due to incorrect wick size or type.
-Greenhouse Soy Company candles are wicked to burn clear to the edge of the jar.
+GSC candles are wicked to burn clear and prevent tunneling.

-However, tunneling can also be caused by failure to keep your candle lit long enough before you extinguish it.
-Each time you burn a candle, try to burn it at least until the wax reaches the edge of the container.
-If you must extinguish your candle early, plan to burn it a little longer the next time.
+However, tunneling can also be caused by failure to keep your candles lit long enough before you extinguish it.
+Each time you burn a candle, try to burn it until the liquid wax reaches the edge of the container.
+If you must extinguish it early, try to burn it a little longer next time.
 This should prevent your candle from tunneling.

 Do I really have to trim the wick?

-Soy candles do not produce the toxic soot that paraffin candles do, but when not properly trimmed, the wicks of all candles can "mushroom" at the top, causing excessive flickering and/or smoke.
-Keeping your wick trimmed keeps this to a minimum and also makes your candle safer.
+Soy candles do not produce the toxic soot that paraffin candles do, but when not properly trimmed, the wicks of all candles can 'mushroom' at the top, causing excessive flickering or smoke.
+Keeping your wick trimmed reduces this to minimum and also makes your candles safer to burn.

-Frosting is when the soy wax forms tiny, white, frosted-looking crystals on the top of the wax and/or on the sides of the jar.
-It looks very similar to the white frosted look that sometimes appears on chocolate.
-Most people don't mind frosting and many even like the effect.
-In fact, many customers have said they look for frosting as a sign that the candle is indeed made with soy and not paraffin.
+Frosting is when the soy wax forms tiny, white, frosted-looking crystals on the top of the wax or sides of the jar.
+Most people don't mind frosting and like the effect.
+In fact, many customers have said they look for frosting as a sign that the candle is indeed made with soy wax.

-Soy candle manufacturers often add paraffin wax (called a parasoy blend) to their candles to eliminate frosting.
-We are committed to providing you with paraffin-free candles and therefore do not add paraffin to our wax.
-We have done extensive testing over the years with our dyes, fragrance oils, and pour temperatures to keep frosting to a minimum, but some frosting is to be expected with all pure soy candles.
+Some soy candles manufacturers add paraffin wax (called a parasoy blend) to eliminate frosting.
+We are committed to providing you with the best candles possible and therefore do NOT add paraffin to our wax.
+We have done extensive testing over the years with our dyes, fragrances and pour temperatures to keep frosting to a minimum but some frosting is to be expected with all pure soy candles.

 Most candles, even 100% soy candles, contain ingredients that are synthetic, such as dyes and fragrances.
 Synthetic does NOT mean unsafe.
-Many "natural" ingredients can be harmful, and many synthetic ingredients are perfectly safe and eco-friendly.
+Many 'natural' ingredients can be harmful at times and many synthetic ingredients are perfectly safe and eco-friendly.

 We believe two of the most important things to consider when purchasing a candle (other than safety) are:

-1) Possible toxicity when burned (determined primarily by the type of wax used)
+1) Possibly toxicity when burned, which is determined by the type of wax used

-Do you have a candle question you'd like to see answered on our page?
-E-mail us at firstname.lastname@example.org.
+Do you have a question that wasn't answered here?
+Please email us at email@example.com.